minetonight/PortalUnstuck/README.md

 PortalUnstuck
 =============

-Bukkit plugin to save people stuck in portals on login, that can't type and move.
+Bukkit plugin http://dev.bukkit.org/bukkit-plugins/portalunstuck/pages/main/ to save people stuck in portals on login, that can't type and move.
-With second tier authentication like LoginSecurty, there is often problem with people stuck in portals.
+With second tier authentication like LoginSecurty, there is often problem with people trapped in portals.
 That plugin solves that problem.

 Commands: